 "This project, From Refugee Camp to Project, is a one-man show that tells the story of an individual who survived the refugee camps, thus making it to the United States where he lived in a low-income neighborhood that was filled with gangs, poverty and violence.
 Through hip-hop dance, traditional Khmer dance, theater, spoken word, and video, he will share experiences and stories from the refugee camps and urban life as to how he has tried to stay away from the negative aspects found within his environments.
 The piece will begin with a projected video that describes the kind of lifestyle and struggles that Sokeo goes through regularly.
 It will also show images of the aftermath of what happened to Cambodia after the Khmer Rouge reign was over.
 With that, images of the refugee camp would also be shown.
 The short video will lead to the live stage performance.
 The stage performance will combine hip-hop choreography, traditional Khmer dancing, breakdancing, popping, krumping, projection, and theatrical elements with spoken word poetry.
 Dance and movement forms will be intertwined with true stories of his life.
 The stories and spoken word aspect of the show includes experiences that he went through in the refugee camps to what he encountered while living in a poverty stricken neighborhood.
 These stories range from being the first to survive, out 6 brothers and sisters before him, to an opportunity that was given to him that started his potential career.
 Throughout the performance, Sokeo discovers the wonderful, and creative aspects of life in the inner city, beyond the often-seen stereotypes of drug dealers, street runners, prostitutes, criminals, and poverty stricken families.
 Although there is a lot of negativity throughout low-income urban neighborhoods, he will demonstrate the inspiring side, and the beauty of community, as shown through powerful ghetto-derived art forms like street dancing and spoken word hip-hop poetry."

 This was the first time that I met my whole family.
 It was September of 2013.
 I was 33 years old.
-They went back to the village that they were pushed out of during the reign of the Khmer Rouge, from 1975-1979.
+They went back to the village that they were pushed out of during the reign of the Khmer Rouge, from 1[phone redacted].
 This was a very emotional moment for all of us.

 (This is the first picture of my grandmother and grandfather with me.
 We have never met until 2013)